 Tamara recalls her childhood memories of this one-to-five rule when during those times when utmost quiet and silence was needed.

 Here on Hvar you can choose your fjaka ritual as you like; be totally immersed in what you are doing, whether it be having coffee on a balcony, staring at the ceiling, meditating, making cakes, or just thinking.
 The aim is the mindful presence of the moment.
 Allow yourself to be your self.

 Towns Hvar, Stari Grad and Jelsa are main island centres, which due to their proportional architecture and the fact that they are located by the sea have become known across the globe.

 Hvar Island is home to one of the oldest cultivated fields globally, the Stari Grad plains; so old that UNESCO declared it a world heritage site in 2008.
 The incredible fact is that these only flat areas on Hvar of agricultural plots from 4th Century Greeks are still producing food nowadays.

 A moderate Mediterranean climate with mild and rainy winters and warm and sunny summers facilitate thriving vegetation that made the life on the island pleasant.

-A clean sea that thrives in fish and the sunny island slopes are perfect to grow grapes, olives, figs and other Mediterranean cultures.
+A clean sea rich in fish (although less then before) and the sunny island slopes are perfect to grow grapes, olives, figs and other Mediterranean cultures.